davenomiddlenamecurtis/geneVarAssoc/README.md

 # geneVarAssoc
-Softwre to assign weights to variants obtained from large scale sequencing studies and prepare data files to allow weighted burden analysis to be carried out by scoreassoc.
+Software to assign weights to variants obtained from large scale sequencing studies and prepare data files to allow weighted burden analysis to be carried out by scoreassoc.

 Distribution for geneVarAssoc, including source and MSVC files.